 A recent entrant in the performance metrics space is Code Climate, which launched Velocity (homepage, pricing) in 2018.
 As of early 2019, the v2 launch of Velocity is now the focus of the Code Climate homepage, supplanting their long-popular code quality tools.
 This placement suggests that Code Climate expects Velocity to be the primary focus of their company moving forward.

 Velocity recently published a robust comparison between their features and Pluralsight's.
 If you're considering Velocity, I recommend checking out this page.
-It illustrates how Velocity shares with GitPrime a common thread of ideology, features, and even some design elements.
+It illustrates how Velocity shares with Pluralsight a common thread of ideology, features, and even some design elements.
 For example, both offer a "commit activity log" that use shapes of various color and size to represent commit activity:

-In contrasting with GitPrime, the article points toward "Surfacing issues" as the area where the products diverge most.
+In contrasting with Pluralsight Flow, the article points toward "Surfacing issues" as the area where the products diverge most.
 In their words,

 This is the category in which the two analytics tools differ most.
 Velocity, with PR-related metrics at the core of the product, does a better job drawing attention (inside and outside of the app) to actual artifacts of work that could be stuck or problematic.
 GitPrime, with mostly people-focused metrics, draws attention to contributors who could be stuck or problematic.The article concludes that, relative to GitPrime (now Pluralsight), "Velocity has put collaboration at the center of its product, so you’ll have access to more insights into the code review process and into PR-related details right out the gate."